vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 Specifically for the life sciences, make sure you check [ELIXIR Deposition Databases for Biomolecular Data](https://elixir-europe.org/platforms/data/elixir-deposition-databases)

+### Questionnaire - How will you share your data?

+You have learned by now that there are various ways to share and make your data available for reuse.

+We are very interested to know what you will do with (most of) your data.

+When you choose one of the options, no strings attached, we will show you the responses of other researchers in this course.
+All responses will be processed anonymous.

+[ays_poll id=6]

 ### Data Journals

 Data journals are publications whose primary purpose is to publish datasets.
 They enable you as an author to focus on the data itself, rather than producing an extensive analysis of the data which occurs in the traditional journal model.
 Fundamentally, data journals seek to: